PNNL to play leading role in new biological sciences initiative

 "And our research will play an important role in Hanford cleanup.
 Microbial systems can be used to clean up the environment, and understanding how they operate can help us design more effective cleanup technologies.
 Also, the better we understand how environmental contaminants affect the body, the better we can protect our workers and the community."

-Tags: Energy, Environment, Fundamental Science, EMSL, Biology, Mass Spectrometry, Proteomics
+Tags: Energy, Environment, Fundamental Science, EMSL, Biology, Mass Spectrometry and Separations, Proteomics